SebastianGhafafian/EDA_Data_Science_Job_Market/README.md

 Starting out in the field of data science can be intimidating.
 There are alot of job postings online and the requirements vary drastically as data science is a broad field.
 What better way to do approach the job search utilizing the data science methodology itself to create insights about job market?
 In this project, a scraped data set from Glassdoor containing job postings in the field of data is cleaned and analysed for common trends and potential employers.
+The full write-up is posted on my [portfolio](https://sebastianghafafian.github.io/Portfolio/EDA.html).

 # :open_file_folder: Data Set